FlipsideCrypto/sui-models/models/descriptions/columns.md

 Token quantity in the smallest unit (MIST for SUI).
 Integer value; 1 SUI = 1,000,000,000 MIST.
 Used for precise financial calculations, balance tracking, and token flow analysis.
 Example: 1000000000.
 {% enddocs %}

+{% docs amount_raw %}
+Token quantity in the smallest unit (MIST for SUI).
+Integer value; 1 SUI = 1,000,000,000 MIST.
+Used for precise financial calculations, balance tracking, and token flow analysis.
+Example: 1000000000.
+{% enddocs %}

 {% docs owner %}
 Ownership information for objects or balances.
 Enum: Address (user), Shared (requires consensus), Immutable (cannot change).
 Determines accessibility and is critical for wallet analytics, ownership distribution, and access control studies.
 Example: 'Address'.
 {% enddocs %}